Google to OneDrive Migration

 - < (less than)

 - ” (double quote)

 When doing the Google to OneDrive migration, containing these unsupported characters could cause a failed file transfer.
 Which in turn will be more than just an inconvenience during large scale, enterprise migration.

 4. Maximum File Path Length

 Similar to file names, Google and Microsoft have very different ideas of appropriate path lengths.
-Microsoft Office 365, OneDrive and SharePoint Online limit file paths at 400 characters while Google has no limit on path length.
+Microsoft Office 365, OneDrive and SharePoint Online limit file paths at 400 characters.
+However, Google has no limit on path length.
 This key difference will cause nearly the same headache experienced with incompatible file names if one attempts to synchronize or migrate thousands of Google Docs to OneDrive that are well above Microsoft’s maximum file path length.

 While these differences may seem obvious to someone familiar with both platforms, they can cause major problems when not accounted for during your Google to OneDrive migration.
 This is where a typical “lift-and-shift” approach will fall down, as reconciling many of these differences requires manual intervention.
 That could be thousands of hours depending on the volume of content in the migration project.
 What’s more, it could make a bi-directional synchronization nearly impossible.